 Last Updated on

 About 2½ miles west of Broughton in Furness on the A595 is a turning to Broadgate.
-Find somewhere safe to leave your car – parking is very limited – and walk north through the hamlet along a single-track road.
-After about ½ mile, you’ll come upon a trackway forking off to the left, leading into the hills, Swinside Farm and the Stone Circle – which you will find on your right about ¾ mile further on.
+Find somewhere safe to leave your car – which isn’t easy, parking is very limited – and walk north through the hamlet along a single-track road.
+After about ½ mile, you’ll find a trackway forking off to the left, leading into the hills, Swinside Farm and the Stone Circle – which you will find hunkered down on your right, beneath Swinside Fell about ¾ mile further on.
+It’s an easy walk.
 The circle is in a slight hollow and emerges into vision gradually.
 Turn toward the farm and you can normally access it via a five-bar gate.
-I wonder why they chose this place?
-Surely, it cannot be random?
-Not being privy to the criteria for siting stone circles, it strikes me as a relatively unremarkable location, but it is a very pleasant spot when the weather’s being kind, if a little lonely (though there is a farm nearby).
+Not being privy to the criteria for siting stone circles, you can’t help wondering why our ancestors chose this location; but it is a lovely spot when the weather’s being kind, if a little lonely – despite the nearby farm.

 Swinside Stone Circle was constructed from local slate slabs on a foundation of packed pebbles some 5,000 years before you were born.
 The stones are up to 10 feet (3 metres) high and form what appears to be virtually a perfect circle, with an entrance on the south east.
 Here, sometimes, you’ll find some flowers – perhaps a gift to the Gods; perhaps marking the time of year.
 There are 55 stones and the circle is about 93 feet (27 metres) in diameter.

-Every now and then, you’ll find Swinside referred to as Sunkenkirk.
+You will find that Swinside is often referred to as ‘Sunkenkirk’.
+It is even called that on the Ordnance Survey map.
 Local legend is that nearby villagers tried to build a church, but the Devil kept knocking the stones down.
 Similar stories are found elsewhere in these islands; maybe these intriguing, but elusive, pieces of folklore come from a time when early Christians were trying to persuade obstinate pagans to change their ways?
-Or perhaps there’s a church buried beneath the circle…
+Or perhaps there’s a church buried beneath the circle.